Andrey-Grishkov/rsschool-cv/cv.md

 learning new technologies and looking job.
 I graduated from the Moscow Power Engineering Institute and worked as a design engineer for a long time.
-Since childhood, I liked use computer for every day (mostly playing games, of course), and I also studed different programs, and maked first steps to development (Fortran, Pascal).
+Since childhood, I liked use computer for every day (mostly playing games, of course), and I also studied different programs, and maked first steps to development (Fortran, Pascal).
 Finally, I decided to change profession.
 In addition, working as a web developer goes well with my passion for traveling (I am visited lot countries